Democide: Understanding the State’s Monopoly on Violence and the Second Amendment

 In November of 1938, Hitler’s government went one step further, prohibiting Jews from owning any kind of weapons, including swords, which were popular souvenirs of the First World War.
 This law came one day after the “Night of Broken Glass,” during which Nazi mobs attacked Jews and destroyed synagogues.

 German Jews represented less than one percent of the overall German population, so it’s unfair to say that had the Jews been armed, they could have prevented the Holocaust.
 They were vastly outmanned and outgunned.
 The 1943 Warsaw Ghetto Uprising was mercilessly crushed, and at a time when German military resources were being drained elsewhere on two fronts.

 Gun Confiscation and Democide

-There are a number of cases where a wave of gun confiscation and registration directly presaged a democidal outbreak.
+There are a number of cases where a wave of gun confiscation and registration directly presaged a democidal outbreak, including a history of gun control and genocide.
 Examples of this include:

 - In Turkey, gun control was tightened prior to the Armenian genocide.

 - The Soviet Union instituted gun control in 1929, disarming the formerly heavily armed Soviet populace.

 - China’s gun control program was rolled out by the Republic of China in 1938.